 - The vulnerability must demonstrate security impact to a site or application in scope (see Scope below)

-- Accessing private information of other users, performing actions that may negatively affect Tencent users (e.g., spam, denial of service), or sending reports from automated tools without verifying them will immediately disqualify the report, and may result in additional steps being taken
+- Accessing private information of other users, performing actions that may negatively affect Tencent users (e.g., spam, denial of service), or sending reports from automated tools without verifying them will immediately disqualify the report, and may result in additional steps being taken.
+You must comply with applicable laws and regulations, including applicable privacy laws, with respect to your disclosure and access of data.

-- When testing, you must use your own test accounts in order to respect our users’ privacy, especially those which may compromise the privacy of others.
+- When testing, you must only use and only interact with your own test accounts in order to respect our users’ privacy, especially those which may compromise the privacy of others.
+You will not interact with another user’s account without that user’s prior written consent (which you will make available to us upon our request).

 - Vulnerability Disclosure:

-- Please take note that any form of vulnerability disclosure prior to consent from Tencent may result in disqualification from the bug Bounty program
+- The disclosure and the content of the disclosure should be under the authorization of TSRC.
+Please take note that any form of vulnerability disclosure prior to consent from Tencent may result in disqualification from the Bounty program.

 Rewards are stated in USD.

-The main categories of vulnerabilities that we are concerned about are:
+The main categories of vulnerabilities that we are primarily concerned about are:

 - Cross-site Scripting (XSS)